FXMisc/WellBehavedFX/README.md

 Now the handler that remains installed on `textArea` first invokes `anotherHandler`, and if it does not consume the event, `textArea`s original handler (if any) is invoked.

+See also feature request [RT-38898](https://javafx-jira.kenai.com/browse/RT-38898) to add (de)composition methods directly to the `EventHandler` interface.

 Event Handler Templates
 -----------------------